 Henry’s House, mentioned in James Douglas’s journal, was no longer a post, but its old location was still recognized by the HBC men.
 In 1827, George McDougall’s men rested for a day or two at Henry’s House, so it seems there were still buildings there.
-Henry’s House was across the Athabasca River from the place the York Factory Express men called Larocque’s Prairie, where in most years the Columbia and New Caledonia men separated their packs and began their different journeys via the two passes into what is now British Columbia.
+Henry’s House was across the Athabasca River from the place the York Factory Express men called Larocque’s Prairie, where in most years the Columbia and New Caledonia men, all of whom travelled in this York Factory Express, separated their packs and began their different journeys via the two passes into what is now British Columbia.
 In 1827, Edward Ermatinger’s incoming express camped at Larocque’s Prairie, as did Aemilius Simpson’s incoming express in 1826.
 In fact it is Aemilius Simpson who tells us that Henry’s Plain [or House] was almost directly across the Athabasca River from Larocque’s Prairie.

 The interesting thing about James Douglas’s journal is that he traveled through Henry’s House, rather than Larocque Prairie, which almost all other expresses passed through.
-Douglas’s party was not traveling with the New Caledonia brigades this year, and so there must have been some advantage to using this different route to Athabasca Pass.
+Douglas’s York Factory Express party was not traveling with the New Caledonia brigades this year, and so there must have been some advantage to using this different route to Athabasca Pass.
 Of course, it also all depended on which route the Guide preferred.
-He, and not James Douglas, was actually in charge of the Express.
+He, and not James Douglas, was actually in charge of the York Factory Express.

 His journal continues: